- Code ENGL4020

 - Areas of interest Cultural Studies, Drama, English, Language Studies, Film

 This course will build on students’ research skills and knowledge in literary and cultural studies, drama and creative writing, and will equip them with the tools needed to write a well-researched and critically-engaged thesis at honours level and beyond.
-The course will focus on guiding students through the writing of a portion of their own thesis project.
+The Semester 1 iteration of the course will focus on guiding students through the initial research and writing of a portion of their own thesis project.
 This will involve three elements: 1) locating and evaluating secondary material relevant to their topic; 2) developing a critical framework which is appropriate for the discussion and analysis of their primary text/s (whether poetry, fiction, drama, film, or other cultural texts); and 3) drafting and revising a section of the thesis itself.
+The Semester 2 iteration of the course will build on the skills developed in Semester 1, continuing to provide a space where students can share, present on, and workshop portions of their thesis across the second half of the honours year.
+It will help students to collectively troubleshoot elements of their thesis writing; refine their research skills and argumentative structure and their skills at professionally presenting their work.
 Through each stage of the process students will exchange their work with their peers for discussion and feedback.
 The aim of the course is to enable and encourage students to position their work clearly in relation to existing scholarship and critical debates on their topic, and to articulate their own intervention with clarity and persuasiveness.

-- Apply knowledge of appropriate theories and methodologies to primary texts and position this analysis in relation to existing research in the field.
+- apply knowledge of appropriate theories and methodologies to primary texts and position this analysis in relation to existing research in the field; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.